matish2024/practice-playwright/README.md

 [ x ]  LEARN-002: Create test for the text boxes with all possible cases.

-[ ]  LEARN-003: Create test for the check boxes with all possible cases.
+[ x ]  LEARN-003: Create test for the check boxes with all possible cases.

 [ ]  LEARN-004: Create test for radio buttons with all possible cases.